AI for Telecom Operators

 • Are you finding out a subscriber is about to churn only after they've already submitted a PAC code or called to cancel?

-• Is your network operations centre responding to faults that your telemetry data could have predicted 24-48 hours earlier?
+• Is your network operations center responding to faults that your telemetry data could have predicted 24-48 hours earlier?

-RaftLabs builds AI for telecom operators in the US, UK, and Australia: churn prediction at a 30-60 day horizon, network anomaly detection, SIM swap fraud scoring, and demand forecasting.
-100+ products shipped.
-Fixed price after a scoped discovery phase.
+RaftLabs builds AI for telecom operators across the US, UK, Europe, Canada, and the UAE: churn prediction at a 30-60 day horizon, network anomaly detection, SIM swap fraud scoring, and demand forecasting.
+Shipping production software since 2015.
+A first model is scoped and fixed-price after a discovery phase, then expanded across more signals.

 Trusted by